Best Time to Visit Albania

 The Albanian Riviera is famous for its beautiful coastline and sandy beaches, making it an ideal destination for beach lovers.

-The best time for beach activities is during the summer when the warm weather and clear waters attract locals and tourists.
+Summer is the best time for beach activities, as the warm weather and clear waters attract both locals and tourists.

 Scuba diving, snorkeling, and water sports are popular in prime spots such as Ksamil and Dhërmi.